Enhancing the Fire Dynamics Simulator for Modeling Wildland Urban Interface Fires

 • some level of model validation.

-Currently, the data used as inputs to the FDS have been lab or sample data.
-The provision of modeled and/or surveyed data to the FDS development group might allow for better implementation and testing of the model to real-world situations.
-The Coeur d’Alene Tribe will be collaborating with the FDS group to determine the minimum necessary inputs to run FDS in the WUI.
-The modeled data will primarily be derivations of Light Detection and Ranging (LiDAR) data along with high-resolution multispectral imagery.
-The combination of this data will allow for the creation of model inputs that might include but will not be limited to:
+The Coeur d’Alene Tribe collaborated with the FDS group to determine the minimum necessary inputs to run FDS in the WUI.
+The modeled data was derivations of Light Detection and Ranging (LiDAR) data along with high-resolution multispectral imagery.
+The combination of this data allowed for the creation of the following model inputs:

 • Road and other fire barrier surfaces;